EndPointCorp/end-point-blog/2013/10/30/downstream-implications-of-data-page.html.md

 Now that Postgres 9.3 is all the rage, page checksums are starting to see use in production.
-It's not enabled by default during initdb, so you may want to double check the options used when you upgraded.
+It’s not enabled by default during initdb, so you may want to double check the options used when you upgraded.

 What?
 You have already upgraded to 9.3, right?
 No?
-Oh well, when you do get around to updating, keep an eye out for initdb's --data-checksums option, or just -k.
+Oh well, when you do get around to updating, keep an eye out for initdb’s --data-checksums option, or just -k.
 To give the feature a try on my development desktop, after the initdb I created a table and loaded in some text data.
 Small text strings are being cast from integers so we can more easily see it in the on-disk structure.
-You'll see why in a moment.
+You’ll see why in a moment.
 The table was loaded with a good amount of data, at least more than my shared_buffers setting:

 ```nohighlight
 postgres=# CREATE TABLE filler (txt TEXT PRIMARY KEY);